tlextrait/GenericUI/README.md

 specifies the best type of iOS keyboard to be used.
 The `StringTwoWayConvertible`  is a way for you to provide a custom String transform.

+Using extensions, you may also enable existing or third party types to be returned by the `UIActiveInput`.

 Example:

 ```